coralproject/talk/README.md

 This should output all the compiled application code to `./dist`.

-Running Talk with default settings assumes that you have:
+Running Coral with default settings assumes that you have:

 - MongoDB >=3.6 running on `127.0.0.1:27017`
 - Redis >=3.2 running on `127.0.0.1:6379`